 Step 2.
 Set a Timer to Keep You on Track

 Setting a timer to keep you focused during you ultradian rhythm peak helps you to achieve two things.
-Firstly, it lets you know when you're done with your chunk so you don't accidentally overwork and become less productive.
-It also keeps you focused to make the best use your time.
+Firstly, it lets you know when you’re done with your chunk so you don’t accidentally overwork and become less productive.
+It also keeps you focused to make the best use of your time.

 It is significantly easier to stay on track and work at a more productive level when the timer is ticking over.
-Especially as you near the end of the time limit, that little bit of pressure keep you on track.
+Especially as you near the end of the time limit, that little bit of pressure keeps you on track.

 I set my timer for 25 minute bursts of focused work and do 3 rounds of these with a 3 minute movement in between each one.
 Adding in a movement such as a snack on exercise a stretch or walk recharges my brain and keeps me super-focused and energized.
 After 3 rounds I take a 20 minute break and relax my brain.

 I’ve been using this 101 minute routine for some time now and find it super charges my productivity.